-The material features of the 2017 Plan are:
+The material features of the 2019 Plan are:

-- The maximum number of shares of common stock available for awards under the 2017 Plan is 5,790,645 shares, less one share of common stock for every share subject to an option or stock appreciation right granted after December 31, 2016 under the Amended and Restated Aastrom Biosciences, Inc. 2009 Omnibus Incentive Plan (the "2009 Plan") and 1.25 shares for each share of common stock subject to an award other than an option or stock appreciation right granted after December 31, 2016 under the 2009 Plan; - The award of stock options (both incentive and non-qualified options), stock appreciation rights, restricted stock, restricted stock units, performance awards and dividend equivalents is permitted under the 2017 Plan; - Grants of "full-value" awards are deemed for purposes of determining the number of shares available for future grants under the 2017 Plan as an award for 1.25 shares for each share of common stock subject to the award.
-Grants of stock options or stock appreciation rights are deemed to be an award of one share for each share of common stock subject to the award; - Shares tendered or held back for taxes will not be added back to the reserved pool under the 2017 Plan.
+The maximum number of shares of common stock available for awards under the 2019 Plan is 5,000,000 shares, less one share of common stock for every share subject to an option or stock appreciation right granted after December 31, 2018 under the 2017 Omnibus Incentive Plan (the "2017 Plan") and 1.25 shares for each share of common stock subject to an award other than an option or stock appreciation right granted after December 31, 2018 under the 2017 Plan.
+After the effective date of the 2019 Plan, no awards may be granted under the Prior Plans (as defined below);

+- The award of stock options (both incentive and non-qualified options), stock appreciation rights, restricted stock, restricted stock units, performance awards and dividend equivalents is permitted under the 2019 Plan; - Grants of "full-value" awards are deemed for purposes of determining the number of shares available for future grants under the 2019 Plan as an award for 1.25 shares for each share of common stock subject to the award.
+Grants of stock options or stock appreciation rights are deemed to be an award of one share for each share of common stock subject to the award; - Shares tendered or held back for taxes will not be added back to the reserved pool under the 2019 Plan.
 Upon the exercise of a stock appreciation right that is settled in shares of common stock, the full number of shares underlying the award will be charged to the reserved pool.
-Additionally, shares we reacquire on the open market or otherwise using cash proceeds from the exercise of options will not be added to the reserved pool; - Stock options and stock appreciation rights may not be repriced in any manner without stockholder approval (except as permitted in the event of certain equitable adjustments or a change in control of the company); - The aggregate value of all equity and cash awards payable to any non-employee director in any calendar year may not exceed \$700,000; provided, however, that with respect to the Chairman of the Board of Directors, the lead independent director, or any newly-elected elected non-employee director in his or her first calendar year of service, such amount shall not exceed \$1,000,000; - The 2017 Plan does not provide for automatic acceleration of vesting upon a change in control;

-- Any material amendment to the 2017 Plan is subject to approval by our stockholders; and - The term of the 2017 Plan will expire on May 4, 2027.
+Additionally, shares we reacquire on the open market or otherwise using cash proceeds from the exercise of options will not be added to the reserved pool; - Stock options and stock appreciation rights may not be repriced in any manner without stockholder approval (except as permitted in the event of certain equitable adjustments or a change in control of the Company); - The aggregate value of all equity and cash awards payable to any non-employee director in any calendar year may not exceed \$700,000; provided, however, that with respect to the Chairman of the Board of Directors, the lead independent director, or any newly-elected non-employee director in his or her first calendar year of service, such amount shall not exceed \$1,000,000; - The 2019 Plan does not provide for automatic acceleration of vesting upon a change in control; - Any material amendment to the 2019 Plan is subject to approval by our stockholders; and - The term of the 2019 Plan will expire on May 2, 2029.